NicholasThrom/ts-do-lang/style-guide.md

 Documentation comments that just restate the signature and type are useless.

+### Adjectives

+Some things have a few important attributes that can quickly be described with a few adjectives.

+This is the general use-case for jsdoc `@annotations` but unfortunately not all useful adjectives are supported.

+Adjectives should be added in a comma and newline seperated list at the top of the documentation.

+Each adjective should be lowercase and bold.

+The absence of an adjective does not imply its negation.

+Adjectives should be omitted if they are obvious.
+For example, a function that returns `undefined` need not be marked **deterministic**.

+If an adjective seems useful but is not in this list, add it to this list.

+**Types:**
+- **immutable**: Its members cannot be changed after its construction.
+- **mutable**: Its members can be changed after its construction.

+**Fields:**
+- **immutable**: Its value cannot be changed after its contain object's construction.
+- **mutable**: Its value can be changed after its contain object's construction.

+**Methods & Functions:**
+- **no side effects**: The method does not affect the universe other than providing a return value.
+    For example: `x => 2 * x`.
+- **side effects**: The method affects the universe.
+    Side effects should be further described in documentation.
+    For example: `x => this.y = x`.
+- **deterministic**: The method returns the same value given the same parameters and given the same, unchanged `this`.
+    For example: `x => this.y + x`
+- **nondeterministic**: The method returns a different value given the same parameters and given the same, unchanged `this`.
+    For example: `x => x + Math.random()`
+- **idempotent side effects**: The method's side effects have no effect when the method is called immediately following a previous call.
+    For example: `x => this.x = x`
+- **nonidempotent side effects**: The method's side effects have an effect when the method is called immediately following a previous call.
+    For example: `x => this.x += x`
+- **idempotent return**: If the function is unary, the function returns its first argument if the first argument is a return value of the function.
+    For example: `x => Math.abs(x)`
+    If the function is 0-ary,
+    the function returns an object equivalent to its `this`, if its `this` value is a return value of the function.
+    For example: `x => this.x === x ? this : new This(x)`
+- **nonidempotent return**: If the function is unary, the function might not returns its first argument if the first argument is a return value of the function.
+    For example: `x => x + 1`
+    If the function is 0-ary,
+    the function might not return an object equivalent to its `this`, if its `this` value is a return value of the function.
+    For example: `x => this.children[x]`

 ### _"should"_

 Do not use the word _"should"_ in documentation comments;